nshah15/data-analyst-interview/README.md

    - Mean and median number of stories
    - Standard deviation for the X and Y coordinates of the permits
 1. Plot the distributions for each of the following features: _Estimated Project Cost_ and _Issue Date Month_.
 Describe the distributions for these fields and explain what insights you might be able to gather.
-1. The executive team is interesting is the behavior between _Permit Issue Date_ and _Estimated Project Cost_, but only for "New" construction of type "V  B" with less than 3 stories.
+1. The executive team is interested is the behavior between _Permit Issue Date_ and _Estimated Project Cost_, but only for "New" construction of type "V  B" with less than 3 stories.
 Perform a simple regression analysis of this relationship and describe what insights we can gleam from this using success metrics. _(Hint: Implement handling for missing values and explain your reasoning.)_
 1. Commit all changes and analysis, then email your completed submission.